Phao1610/classification-with-PCA/README.md

   People also ask, Where is PCA used?

     PCA is often used in fields like face recognition, computer vision, and image compression as a dimensionality reduction approach.
 It is also used in the fields of finance, data mining, bioinformatics, psychology, etc. to detect patterns in high dimension data.

+    Principal component analysis can be broken down into five steps.
+I’ll go through each step, providing logical explanations of what PCA is doing and simplifying mathematical concepts such as standardization, covariance, eigenvectors and eigenvalues without focusing on how to compute them.

+    HOW DO YOU DO A PRINCIPAL COMPONENT ANALYSIS?
+        Step 1: Standardize the range of continuous initial variables Step 2: Compute the covariance matrix to identify correlations Step 3: Compute the eigenvectors and eigenvalues of the covariance matrix to identify the principal components Step 4: Create a feature vector to decide which principal components to keep Step 5: Recast the data along the principal components axes

 - Streamlit Python